QtPyHammer-devs/QtPyHammer/README.md

 # PyHammer
-A python alternative to Valve's "Hammer World Editor"
+A Python alternative to Valve's Hammer Editor (4.X in particular)